 Another huge benefit of testing your T4 levels is understanding if your body is actually absorbing your thyroid hormone.

-Naturally your T4 levels should increase as you take thyroid hormone (though realize your symptoms may not improve just because your T4 level increases).
+Naturally, your T4 levels should increase as you take thyroid hormone (though it is important to realize that your symptoms may not improve just because your T4 level increases).

 By testing your T4 level both before and after you start thyroid hormone (this only applies to T4 only thyroid medication) you can get a rough idea as to whether or not you are absorbing the medication.

-Believe it or not, absorption of thyroid hormone is a big deal and something that is frequently missed.
+Believe it or not, absorption of thyroid hormone is a big deal and something that is frequently missed (7).

-You can find more about how to properly take your thyroid medication in this post which goes over how changing the time of day you take your thyroid medication can actually improve your thyroid absorption and thyroid function.
+You can learn more about how to properly take your thyroid medication in this post which explains how changing the time of day you take your thyroid medication can actually improve thyroid absorption and thyroid function.

-T4 levels can help you determine if you need to focus on improving your thyroid converion vs increasing thyroid hormone production.
+T4 levels can help you determine if you need to focus on improving your thyroid conversion vs increasing thyroid hormone production.